EspMeshMesh/meshmeshgo/docs/tutorial/getting_started_starpath.md

 ### Automatic method

 Clock on Add button in the test-node-1 section.
+If your node show-up inside the active HomeAssistant device you are done otherwise you can try the next manual procedure.

 ### Manual method